mad-labs/mad-labs.github.io/_includes/presentation/intro_madlabs.md

 ### What's Mad Labs?

-Mad Labs is a group of mad projects and ideas created and mantained by some brave but mad scientist
+> It...
+Could...
+Woork!!!!

 ![Mad scientis]({{ "/assets/images/128px-Mad_scientist_transparent_background.svg.png" | prepend: site.baseurl }})

-> A group of crazy and passionate technologist who like to improve their skills and share knowledge
+The Mad Labs organization is a comunity of crazy technologists working on experiments designed to push our software development skills into new spaces
 <!-- next-slide -->

 ### Our other Projects